 Force-placed insurance costs around one-and-a-half to two times as much as a standard homeowners insurance policy, according to Assurant, a leading writer of lender-placed insurance policies.

 The average cost of homeowners insurance is $1,899 per year, so you could end up paying nearly $3,800 yearly for force-placed insurance.
 And in some situations, it could even cost ten times as much as standard homeowners insurance coverage, according to The National Consumer Law Center.

 Why is force-placed insurance so expensive?

 Lender-placed policies cost more because homes generally aren’t held to the same underwriting criteria as voluntary home insurance.
 Most force-placed insurance companies have an agreement with partnering mortgage companies to insure every lapsed property without conducting an inspection or analyzing the loss history of the home.
 Additionally, many homes are uninsured specifically because they’re located in natural disaster-susceptible areas where affordable insurance is scarce.

-Lender-placed insurance is significantly pricier than insurance a borrower can purchase on their own, however the coverage itself is far worse.
-Policies are geared toward protecting the lender’s investment, so any personal belongings of the borrower, meaning clothes, furniture, jewelry, and electronics, aren’t covered by a lender-placed policy.
-Furthermore, lender-placed insurance doesn’t include personal liability coverage, a crucial component in a standard policy.
+Force-placed insurance is significantly pricier than insurance a borrower can purchase on their own, however the coverage itself is far worse.
+Policies are geared toward protecting the lender’s investment — not the homeowner.
+That means any personal belongings of the borrower — like clothes, furniture, jewelry, and electronics — aren’t covered by a lender-placed policy.
+Force-placed insurance doesn’t include personal liability coverage either, which is a crucial component in a standard homeowners policy.